goldsamantha/resources/ethics/README.md

 This [book](https://www.amazon.com/gp/product/0312141041/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) discusses engineering ethics. <br>
 *h/t [Lisa](https://twitter.com/niftynei) who sent this to me*

+### IEEE-CS/ACM Joint Task Force on Software Engineering Ethics and Professional Practices

+This [joint task force](https://www.computer.org/web/education/code-of-ethics) puts forth what they refer to as the Eight Principles along with specifics for each principle.
+The idea being that a software engineer takes into account both internal and external individuals when creating software <br>
+*h/t [Jonathan](https://twitter.com/SilvestriCodes) who sent this to me*

 <!--
 Copy the following to add your own PR